US adds 7 Chinese supercomputing firms on Entity List

-San Francisco: After Huawei, ZTE and a host of Chinese companies, the US Commerce Department has now added seven supercomputing firms to its Entity List for allegedly supporting China's military efforts.
+San Francisco, April 9 (IANS) After Huawei, ZTE and a host of Chinese companies, the US Commerce Department has now added seven supercomputing firms to its Entity List for allegedly supporting China's military efforts.

 The move is aimed at restricting the development of Chinese technology towards building weapons of mass destruction.